Jam 1980's

 Jam 1980's is an album by the American musician James Brown.
-It was released in 1978 by Polydor Records.
+It was released in March of 1978 by Polydor Records.
 The album was arranged by James Brown, with Sweet Charles Sherrell arranging "Nature".

 Critical reception

 The Ottawa Journal called Jam 1980's "a slick album meeting the current disco craze head on," writing that the song "Jam" is "a masterpiece of disco soul."